andrewmcgivery/obsidian-beautitab/README.md

 This specia theme will show diferent images depending on the time of the year.
 For example, will show fireworks on news years, pumpkins in the fall, and holiday images in December.

 > [!TIP]
-> If there is a theme you feel we should celebrate in the Seasons and holidays theme, open an issue!
+> If there is a theme you feel we should celebrate in the Seasons and holidays theme, open a discussion!

 #### Custom